Snehks/revolut-interview-test/README.md

 1. The solution implemented assumes that the account can have just a `Single Currency`.
 Extension is possible in future.
 2. Some of the Implemented database queries (like get all transactions) are not optimised for `HUGE` amounts of data.
 This can be improved in future.
 3. The solution has 3 different `Resources`
-    - Account - To create & retrieve accounts
+    - Account - To create & retrieve accounts.
-    - Transfer - To initiate a transfer between 2 accounts
+    - Transfer - To initiate a transfer between 2 accounts.
-    - Transaction - To view all transactions and their states for a given user
+    - Transaction - To view all transactions and their states for a given account.

 ## How to run
 1. Build